CORE 01 | DECISION INSIGHT — Unraveling the Mechanisms of Customer Brand Selection

 At the forefront of marketing strategy formulation

-FEATURES Two analytical approaches to choose from depending on the issue
+Two analytical approaches to choose from depending on the issue

 Analysis of the mechanism of "brand choice" among competitors: